 But CNC turning, or subtraction machining, keeps the tools stationery while the materials (in a chuck) rotate.
 A tool gets fed to the pieces iteratively to create the required component.
 Some facilities use one turret, but an additional sub-spindle bolsters volumes.

-- Surface Type: Milling gets preferred for flat, irregular surfaces.
-But turning works on cylindrical, round, and conical surfaces.
+- Surface Type: Milling is preferred for flat and irregular surfaces.
+Contrastingly, turning works on cylindrical, round, or conical surfaces.

-- Continuity: Turning uses continuous cutting.
+- Continuity: Turning uses a continuous cutting style.
 But the tools intermittently disengage from the material in milling.

 - Material Wastage: Turning leads to more wastage, while milling is superior at conservation.